Is ASQ a diagnostic tool?

 Which ID number are we supposed to use for the children in ASQ Online?

 ASQ Online automatically generates an identifier for each child.

 Is there a way to transfer online data from one school and/or district to another?
-What if a student moves in after September?
+What if a student moves in after the September 20 Count Day?

 Yes, ASQ Online allows the ability for data to be transferred from one school/district to another.
-Send the request to firstname.lastname@example.org and the transfer will be processed within 1 business day.
-Because Kindergarten Readiness data will not be collected for the state requirement after the September 20th date, there is no need to transfer data for children that move schools after September.
+Send the request to firstname.lastname@example.org.
+Districts may determine locally whether they will screen children who enroll after the September 20 Count Day.

 If I purchase ASQ do we automatically get the online version as well?

 Yes, KSDE purchased a subscription to ASQ Online.
-After you purchase the required ASQ products (the ASQ-3 and the ASQ:SE-2 Starter Kits), you will find a keycode on the inside flap of each box.
+After you purchase the required ASQ products (ASQ-3 and ASQ:SE-2 Starter Kits), you will find a keycode on the inside flap of each box.
 This keycode allows access to the questionnaires once the Program Administrator has logged in and registered you as a provider.